Kallory/ser321-fall2022-B-krpalme3/Assignment4/activity2/README.md

 #### Purpose:
-Demonstrate simple Client and Server communication using `SocketServer` and `Socket`classes.
+Play a simple matching game on a multi-threaded server, which allows multiple users to play the same game at the same time.
 Here a simple protocol is defined which uses protobuf.
 The client reads in a json file and then creates a protobuf object from it to send it to the server.
 The server reads it and sends back the calculated result.

-The response is also a protobuf but only with a result string.

 To see the proto file see: src/main/proto which is the default location for proto files.

 Gradle is already setup to compile the proto files.

 ### The procotol
 See the PROTOCOL.md for details.